geotools/geotools/modules/unsupported/pmtiles/README.md

 - **Attribute Filters**: Filter data based on attribute values
 - **Vector Tiles**: Accesses Mapbox Vector Tile (MVT) data stored in PMTiles format
 - **Efficient Random Access**: Leverages PMTiles' optimized structure for fast tile retrieval
-- **Memory Caching**: Configurable in-memory caching with block alignment for performance optimization
+- **Memory Caching**: Configurable in-memory caching for performance optimization
-- **Block-Aligned Reads**: Optimizes cloud storage access with configurable block alignment

 ## How It Works

-Under the hood, this DataStore uses the [Tileverse PMTiles](https://github.com/tileverse/tileverse) library and the [Tileverse Range Reader](https://github.com/tileverse/tileverse) library to provide flexible, high-performance access to PMTiles files.
+Under the hood, this DataStore uses the [Tileverse PMTiles](https://github.com/tileverse/tileverse) library and the [Tileverse Storage](https://github.com/tileverse/tileverse) library to provide flexible, high-performance access to PMTiles files.
 The implementation:

-1. Uses the Range Reader library to access PMTiles files from various sources (local, HTTP, S3, Azure, GCS)
+1. Uses the Storage library to access PMTiles files from various sources (local, HTTP, S3, Azure, GCS)
 2. Reads the PMTiles header and directory structure for efficient tile lookups
 3. Decodes Mapbox Vector Tiles (MVT) from the PMTiles archive
 4. Translates GeoTools queries to tile requests based on spatial bounds and zoom levels
 5. Provides a standard GeoTools DataStore interface for vector tile data

-The Range Reader library provides a unified interface for reading byte ranges from different storage backends, with support for:
+The Storage library provides a unified interface for reading byte ranges from different storage backends, with support for:

 - **Decorators**: Composable caching and optimization layers
 - **Authentication**: Flexible credential management for cloud storage and HTTP
-- **Performance**: Block-aligned reads and in-memory caching
+- **Performance**: In-memory caching of byte ranges

 ## Usage